Kenneth Meshoe is the leader of South Africa’s largest Christian party, the ACDP (African Christian Democratic Party).

 The media has criticised him for his outspoken views on a number of issues, including homosexuality, abortion, and same-sex marriage.

-The ACDP’s main focus is social justice, human rights, and morality.
+The ACDP’s main focus is, in its own words, social justice, human rights, and morality.

 The ACDP has never won a national election in South Africa.